rgeraldes24/solc/docs/assembly.rst

-You can interleave Solidity statements with inline assembly in a language close to the one of the Ethereum Virtual Machine.
+You can interleave Solidity statements with inline assembly in a language close to the one of the Zond Virtual Machine.
 This gives you more fine-grained control, which is especially useful when you are enhancing the language by writing libraries.

 The language used for inline assembly in Solidity is called :ref:`Yul <yul>`